 Body fat removal with plastic surgery is not an option for everyone, and typically should only be sought after by adults in good health and who are within 30% of their ideal weight.
 Whenever considering an aesthetic procedure, it is important that you be assessed in person by a board-certified plastic surgeon who understands your needs and anatomy.

-How to remove body fat with plastic surgery
+How to use plastic surgery to remove body fat

 According to Dr. Douglas Steinbrech, there are a few effective methods to remove body fat.
 Here are three plastic surgery procedures that he offers at his practice: